parking-data-standards/apds-to-datex2/README.md

 ```

 ### 3. Vehicle-based Restrictions
 A local authority operates a very old car park.
 The structure dates back to a time when vehicles were much smaller and lighter.
 As a consequence, usage of the car park needs to be restricted to vehicles that don't exceed certain dimensions and weight.
-In our examples, vehicles must not exceed 1.75 tons of total weight (vehicle + load) and have dimensions (Length/Width/Height) within the boundaries of (4.5 metres/1.8 metres/1.9 metres).
+In our example, vehicles must not exceed 1.75 tons of total weight (vehicle + load) and have dimensions (Length/Width/Height) within the boundaries of (4.5 metres/1.8 metres/1.9 metres).

 #### Place
 ```json